 The Simmrin Law Group can help you learn more about Penal Code 1000 in California.
 PC 1000 deals with California’s alternative sentencing drug diversion program.
 This program allows individuals accused of certain drug crimes to avoid a conviction by seeking treatment.

 Individuals who complete the drug diversion program are not convicted of a criminal act.
-This makes the program very appealing to many people charged with drug crimes.
-Find out more about the uses of the drug diversion program by calling (310) 997-4688.
+This result makes the program appealing to many people charged with drug crimes.
+Find out more about the uses of the drug diversion program.

 Basic Information About the Alternative Sentencing Drug Diversion Program

 PC 1000 functions as a pretrial diversion in California.
 This means that individuals can seek this diversion before their criminal trial begins.
-However, this diversion usually begins after an initial arraignment hearing.
-At an arraignment hearing, an individual must plead guilty, not guilty, or no contest
+However, this diversion usually starts after an initial arraignment hearing.
+At an arraignment hearing, an individual must plead guilty, not guilty, or no contest.

 As of 2018, individuals interested in a PC 1000 diversion can plead not guilty.
 If applicable, they can then enter into a drug diversion program.
 Upon official completion of the program, the court will drop their charges.
 Individuals who do not complete the program will face criminal charges and a jury trial.